mikitex70/plantuml-markdown/README.md

   title: UML diagram                        # default title (tooltip) for diagram images
   alt: UML diagram image                    # default `alt` attribute for diagram images
   priority: 23                              # plugin priority; the higher, the sooner will be applied (default 23)
+  http_method: GET                          # GET or POST  - note that plantuml.com only supports GET (default GET)
+  fallback_to_get: True                     # When using POST, should GET be used as fallback (POST will fail if @startuml/@enduml tags not used) (default True)
+  theme: bluegray                           # theme to be set, can be overriden inside puml files, (default none)
+  puml_notheme_cmdlist: [
+                          'version',
+                          'listfonts',
+                          'stdlib',
+                          'license'
+                        ]                   # theme will not be set if listed commands present (default as listed)

 ```

 Then you need to specify the configuration file on the command line: